 About the pilot projects Heading link

-The CHECA-based RCMAR Scientist Program consists of cohorts of promising early career faculty (including non-tenure track) from diverse backgrounds, including those from underrepresented groups, who are interested in pursuing rigorous behavioral and social science research careers in aging, health disparities, equity, and Alzheimer’s Disease and Alzheimer’s Disease Related Dementia (AD/ADRD).
+The CHECA-based RCMAR Scientist Program consists of cohorts of promising early-career faculty (including non-tenure track) from a variety of backgrounds who are interested in pursuing rigorous behavioral and social science research careers in aging, health variations, and fairness in health outcomes, and Alzheimer’s Disease and Alzheimer’s Disease Related Dementia (AD/ADRD).
 CHECA Scientists are in an early-career stage, defined as pre-tenure and/or not having previously competed successfully as Principal Investigator (PI) for a substantial NIH independent research award (e.g., R01) or equivalent awards.

 Understanding Caregiving for Individuals Living With or at Risk of Alzheimer's Disease and Related Dementias